Quick facts at a glance

 Language Support and Mediation

 Specialist firms such as Funeral Support Services Co.
-Ltd. handle everything from translation and priest coordination to sea-scatter burials and international repatriation, ensuring cultural nuances are respected while legal requirements are met.
+Ltd. handle everything from translation and priest coordination to sea-scattering burials and international repatriation, ensuring cultural nuances are respected while legal requirements are met.

 Emerging Trends in Japanese Funerals

-Societal shifts and the pandemic have accelerated alternative approaches.
+Societal shifts and the pandemic have increased the availability of alternative approaches.

 Tree burials (jumokuso), natural-material urns and carbon-offset cremations are gaining traction among environmentally conscious families.